mlswg/mls-architecture/draft-ietf-mls-architecture.md

 and identities.
 If the signature keys are reused across groups, the adversary can get more information about the targeted user.

-> **RECOMMENDATION:** Ensure that the linking between public keys and identities
+> **RECOMMENDATION:** Ensure that linking between public keys and identities
-> only happen in expected scenarios.
+> only happens in expected scenarios.
 Otherwise privilege a stronger separation.

 ## Considerations for attacks outside of the threat model